 However, there are some pros and cons to high levels of baking soda intake, so be sure to consult with a doctor who knows your health history first.

-Since it is hard to predict if you will get gout, the onset of a gout attack is difficult to prevent.
+How To Prevent Goutgout, the onset of a gout attack is difficult to prevent.

 Once you know that you are prone to gout however, there are steps you can (and should) take to lessen to condition.